kadoshmt/calculator-react/README.md

 <img src="https://user-images.githubusercontent.com/989544/83338185-c5c0ee80-a28f-11ea-9d73-a59a5981f061.png" width="400" />

 Calculators are not only one of the most useful tools available, but they are also a great way to understand UI and event processing in an application.
 In this problem you will create a calculator that supports basic arithmetic calculations on integers.

+The styling is up to you so use your imagination and get creative!
+You might also find it worth your time to experiment with the calculator app on your mobile device to better understand basic functionality and edge cases.

 ### Constraints